||From Our Religions We'll Be Free|

 |Heart, Mind & All 2008|

-Rock (progressive), Alternative, and Contemporary
+Rock (progressive), Multi-genre original, and Americana

 If you like poetic lyrics and strong, sweet melody but you need it with a shot of burbon and a beat, this might become a favorite album.
 Featured are David Sancious, Larry Packer, & Eric Parker.

 Love's Enough features Kurt Henry (songwriter, guitar, vocals),Steve Burgh (mandolin, guitar, Hammond organ), Alan Groth (bass), and Eric Parker (drums).
 This CD moves hearts, minds and feet!